goessl/poly/docs/hermite.md

 Polynomial results are returned in Hermite polynomial basis $H$, if not stated otherwise.

-Integers are used where possible, for multiplications and for divisions like in [`hermantider`][poly.hermite_functional.hermantider]. `Fraction`s are used where this was not possible, for example when a rational value has to be defined in [`hermx`][poly.hermite_functional.hermx].
+Integers are used where possible, for multiplications and for divisions like in [`hermantider`][poly.hermite.hermantider]. `Fraction`s are used where this was not possible, for example when a rational value has to be defined in [`hermx`][poly.hermite.hermx].

 ---

 ## Creation

-::: poly.hermite_functional
+::: poly.hermite
     options:
       members:
         - H0